-The QX60 HYBRID utilizes two batteries in order to supply both high and low voltage.
+The Murano HYBRID utilizes two batteries in order to supply both high and low voltage.

-2-1.1 Low Voltage Battery
+2-1.1 12-Volt Battery

-- The QX60 HYBRID contains a conventional lead-acid 12 volt battery. - The 12V battery is located in the front of the vehicle on the left side of the engine compartment, under a trim cover. - The 12V battery is charged by the Li-ion battery through the DC/DC converter.
+- The Murano HYBRID contains a conventional lead-acid 12-volt battery. - The 12-volt battery is located in the front of the vehicle on the left side of the engine compartment. - The 12-volt battery is charged by the high-voltage battery through the DC/DC converter.